 Diamond eyelet (pulled thread)

-A diamond-shaped stitch consisting of twelve stitches radiating out from a central hole.
-It is worked on even-weave fabrics such as canvas or within pulled thread work.
+A diamond-shaped stitch consisting of straight stitches radiating out from a central hole.
+It can be worked as a pulled thread stitch, or it can also be worked without pulling the threads tight on even-weave fabrics such as canvas.

 This stitch features strongly in Icelandic embroidery, most probably dating back to the mid 16th century but popular in the 18th and 19th centuries, where it was used to completely cover household textiles such as bed and cushion covers.
 The Icelandic name of augnasaumur translates as ‘eye stitch’.
 It also features on a 19th century woman’s bodice from southern India, currently held by the Victoria and Albert Museum, London.